chrissteel/Bitcoin-Sentiment/README.md

 ## Market Analysis

-The analysis was conducted using Stata
+The analysis was conducted using Stata.

-*in progress*
+First, the LM and H4 scores were imported, and total scores for each day were calculated.

 ```stata
 import delimited /BTC_LM_H4_Scores.csv, bindquote(strict) varnames(1)